USAJOBS/help-center/working-in-government/unique-hiring-paths/individuals-with-disabilities/index.md

 ### Schedule A Hiring Authority

 Schedule A (5 CFR 213.3102(u)) allows agencies to hire individuals with intellectual, severe physical or psychiatric disabilities.
-There’s also an exception (5 CFR 213.3102(11)) for hiring readers, interpreters, and personal assistants for employees with severe disabilities.
+There is also an exception (5 CFR 213.3102(11)) for hiring readers, interpreters, and personal assistants for employees with severe disabilities.

 ### Eligibility for Schedule A
 To be eligible for Schedule A, you must provide a "proof of a disability" letter stating that you have an intellectual disability, severe physical disability or psychiatric disability.
 You can get this letter from your doctor, a licensed medical professional, a licensed vocational rehabilitation specialist, or any federal, state, or local agency that issues or provides disability benefits.